 The SAS shall coordinate the operation of all Citizens Broadband Radio Service Devices (CBSDs) in the frequency band 3550 – 3700 MHz.
 [Ref: 96.11]

-SAS ESC Sensor Protection: If an ESC operator requests protection of an ESC sensor, SASs shall manage CBRS interference such that the aggregate interference at the antenna output terminal of the protected sensor in 3550-3650 MHz does not exceed 107 dBm/MHz – PL (Path Loss) + GESC or a higher level specified by the ESC operator, where PL is defined in R2-ESC-02 and GESC is the main beam ESC sensor antenna gain.
-[Reference R2-ESC-07]
+DEPRECATED

 SAS-SAS ESC Sensor Information sharing: If an ESC operator requests protection of an ESC sensor, a SAS shall share with other SASs the location, height, antenna pattern, and alternate protection level (if any) of the protected ESC sensor antenna(s).
 [Reference R2-ESC-07]